susantiyuni/precursor-retrieval/README.md

 - Setting up the RDF triple store (with Virtuoso or Apache Fuseki)
 - Configuring the SPARQL endpoint

+## Human Validation – LLM Judgment

+We provide human annotation guidelines and results for assessing precursor relevance, along with LLM-based judgments, including the model outputs and prompts.
+See [annotation](./annotation) for details.

 ## Citation
 ```bibtex
 @inproceedings{precursor2026,